DianaAraujoG/DianaAraujoG/README.md

 </p>

 ***
 I am Diana Gomez Araujo 👩🏽‍💻.
-I am from Mexico, CDMX and I'm currently in a bootcamp ✨.I love to explore and learn about new things.
+I am from Mexico, CDMX✨.I love to explore and learn about new things.

 - 💻 I ~like~ **love** coding
 - 🌱 I’m currently learning in Laboratoria.